 About Dracula Technologies

-Dracula Technologies formulates its inks from conductive materials that do not use rare earths or lead.
+Dracula Technologies formulates its inks from conductive materials that do not use rare earth or lead.

 The characteristics of LAYER® technology